luau-lang/luau/rfcs/type-byte-array.md

 Unless otherwise specified, if a read or write operation would cause an access outside the data in the buffer, an error is thrown.

-### Metatable
+### Public C API

-`buffer` also has a metatable, inside this metatable:
-* '__type' is defined to return 'buffer'. `type()` will return 'userdata'
-* metatable is locked

-No other metamethod is defined, naming a few specific onces:
-* '__len' is not proposed at this time
-* '__index' is not defined, so there is no `b[1] = a` interface to write bytes.
-Neither can you call library functions as methods like `b:writei16(10, 12)`
-* '__iter' is not defined
-* '__tostring' is not defined, generic userdata behavior remains, returning 'buffer: 0xpointer'
-* '__eq'/'__lt'/'__le' are not defined
+`void* lua_tobuffer(lua_State* L, int idx, size_t* len);`

+Used to fetch buffer data pointer and buffer size at specified location.

+If there is no buffer at the location, `NULL` is returned and `len` is not modified.

+`void* lua_newbuffer(lua_State* L, size_t l);`

+Pushes new buffer of size `l` onto the stack.

+`void* luaL_checkbuffer(lua_State* L, int narg, size_t* len);`

+Similar to `lua_tobuffer`, but throws a tag error if there is no buffer at specified location.

+`int luaopen_buffer(lua_State* L);`

+Registers the 'buffer' library.
+If `luaL_openlibs` is used, that includes the 'buffer' library.

+`LUA_BUFFERLIBNAME`

+Macro containing the 'buffer' library name.

 ## Drawbacks

 This introduces 'buffer' as a class type in global typing context and adds new global 'buffer' table.
-While class type might intersect with user-defined 'buffer' type, such type redefinitions ares already allowed in Luau, so this should not cause new type errors.
+While class type might intersect with user-defined 'buffer' type, such type redefinitions are already allowed in Luau, so this should not cause new type errors.
 Same goes for the global table, users can already override globals like 'string', so additional of a new global is backwards-compatible, but new table will not be accessible in such a case.

-Depending on implementation this could increase the complexity of the VM and related code.
-If this is to be implemented as a built-in, optimized type, it might need specialized fast paths for all relevant opcodes.
+This increases the complexity of the VM a little bit, since support for new tagged type is required in interpreter loop and GC.

+There is also a string buffer C API; by having functions talk about 'buffer' (like `luaL_extendbuffer`) and use `luaL_Buffer`, it might be a point of confusion for C API users.

 ## Extensions